Table of Contents

 Legal challenges related to breastfeeding denial and postpartum separation.

-Federal Bureau of Prisons – Female Offender Manual
+Federal Bureau of Prisons – Female Offenders

 Human Rights Watch – “The Shackling of Pregnant Women”